pond/dnd/party_gnog/playlists/campaign_2/part_3.md

 ## Campaign Two Part Three
 ### Prologue

-* Descent - Main Theme: Best Speed To Xonthal's Tower
+* (Dragon Age Inquisition) Descent - Main Theme: Best Speed To Xonthal's Tower

 ### Chapter 1: The greater the loss, the stronger the resolve